 Finding the best action words to capture your unique professional story can have a big impact.
 In this article, we’ll discuss how to use action words to talk about your work and ways you can begin looking for more impactful language to bolster your resume.

-Action words are verbs that communicate your professional experience: the kind of work you’ve done, what you’ve achieved in your previous roles, and the skills you’ve developed.
 Many applicants end up using similar language on their resume: perhaps they led or oversaw or assisted.
-While there’s nothing intrinsically wrong with these words, they’re not very dynamic, so they don’t do a strong job of capturing your unique history.
+While there’s nothing intrinsically wrong with these words, they’re not very dynamic or descriptive, so they don’t effectively express your unique work history, skills, and achievements.

 Action words are impactful verbs that help tell your professional story—think designed rather than managed, or initiated rather than oversaw.
 When you choose the best words to describe your past experience and accomplishments, you help explain to a recruiter or hiring manager why you’d be a strong hire.